Dental Implant FAQs

 When will I have my permanent teeth?

 Permanent restorations are typically placed by your general dentist three to four months after dental implant placement in our office.
-During this 3 to 4 months (osseointegration) period you can have a temporary prosthesis (teeth) so you never have to be without teeth while you are waiting for your final permanent teeth.
+During these 3 to 4 months (osseointegration) period you can have a temporary prosthesis (teeth) so you never have to be without teeth while you are waiting for your final permanent teeth.

 How do I care for my implants?